-Under no circumstances should mains voltages be applied to the analogue output as this will both damage the equipment and cause a safety hazard.
+Under no circumstances should mains voltages be applied to the analogue output or power terminals as this will both damage the equipment and cause a safety hazard.

-There are three relay outputs available on the Guardian NG labelled, from left to right, Fault, Low Alarm and High Alarm.
+There are three relay outputs available on the Guardian NGDC labelled, from left to right, Fault, Alarm Low and Alarm High.
 Each relay output terminal block has three terminals which are from left to right Normally Open, Common and Normally Closed, labelled T2, P and T1 in Figure 2 below.
 A fault is indicated when FAULT relay is deenergised (disconnected from the power source), causing the P terminal to be connected to the T1 terminal.
 For alarm relay indications see section 3 Operation.